davidbhr/CompactionAnalyzer/README.md

  > Note: These function searches all subfolders for the "results_total.xlsx" and "results_distance.xlsx" files.
 If you want to discard outliers it might be practical to rename the corresponding files to for example "_results_total.xlsx" and "_results_distance.xlsx")

 Now we receive a compromised excel sheet xthat return the total analysis for all cells and another excel sheet with the mean distance analysis.
-The different values "dfdsf " or "fdfd" now for .....
+The different values "dfdsf " or "fdfd" now for .....   from which we can calulate mean / ..

 <img src="../master/docs/images/Fig3-combineexcel.png" width="1000" />